Exponential mixing of frame flows for convex cocompact locally symmetric spaces: Introduction

 In this paper, our hypothesis is that $\Gamma$ is \emph{Zariski dense and convex cocompact}.
 The first condition is necessary because otherwise it is not hard to see that the frame flow on $\Gamma \backslash G$ is not even ergodic (cf. \cite{FS90,Win15,SW21}, although it is not mentioned explicitly).
 The second technical condition means that the smallest closed convex subset of $X$ containing all closed geodesics is compact.
 Although it does not allow the existence of cusps, it gives a large class of rank one locally symmetric spaces which includes the compact ones.

 Let us assume the aforementioned setting.
 One can still prove exponential mixing of the frame flow using representation theory provided that there is an appropriate spectral gap as in the work of Mohammadi--Oh \cite{MO15} for a certain subclass of \emph{real} hyperbolic manifolds (see also the further work of Edwards--Oh \cite{EO21} for the \emph{geodesic} flow).
 In general, however, such a spectral gap does not exist.
 Using an alternative approach, the works of Babillot \cite{Bab02} and Winter \cite{Win15} show that the frame flow is mixing.
-Using Dolgopyat's method \cite{Dol98}, Stoyanov \cite{Sto11} proved exponential mixing of the \emph{geodesic} flow (see also \cite{LP22,Kha21} for the geometrically finite case).
+Using Dolgopyat's method \cite{Dol98}, Stoyanov \cite{Sto11} proved exponential mixing of the \emph{geodesic} flow (see also the works of Li--Pan \cite{LP22} and Khalil \cite{Kha21} for the geometrically finite case).
 Recently, by developing a frame flow version of Dolgopyat's method, Sarkar--Winter \cite{SW21} proved exponential mixing of the frame flow for \emph{real} hyperbolic manifolds.
 In this paper, we generalize the result of Sarkar--Winter to rank one locally symmetric spaces.
-For any $\alpha \in (0, 1]$, we denote by $C_{\mathrm{c}}^\alpha(\Gamma \backslash G)$ the space of compactly supported $\alpha$-H\"{o}lder continuous functions on $\Gamma \backslash G$.
+For any $\alpha \in (0, 1]$, we denote by $C_{\mathrm{c}}^{0,\alpha}(\Gamma \backslash G)$ the space of compactly supported $\alpha$-H\"{o}lder continuous functions on $\Gamma \backslash G$ endowed with the $\alpha$-H\"{o}lder norm $\|\cdot\|_{C^{0,\alpha}}$.

 \begin{theorem} Let $\alpha \in (0, 1]$.
-There exist $\eta_\alpha > 0$ and $C > 0$ (independent of $\alpha$) such that for all $\phi, \psi \in C_{\mathrm{c}}^\alpha(\Gamma \backslash G)$ and $t > 0$, we have
+There exist $\eta_\alpha > 0$ and $C > 0$ (independent of $\alpha$) such that for all $\phi, \psi \in C_{\mathrm{c}}^{0,\alpha}(\Gamma \backslash G)$ and $t > 0$, we have

 \end{theorem}

 Fix a right $G$-invariant measure on $\Gamma \backslash G$ induced by some fixed Haar measure on $G$.
 We denote by $m^{\mathrm{BR}}$ and $m^{\mathrm{BR}_*}$ the unstable and stable Burger--Roblin measures on $\Gamma \backslash G$ respectively, compatible with the choice of the Haar measure.
 Using Roblin's transverse intersection argument \cite{Rob03,OS13,OW16}, we can derive the following theorem regarding decay of matrix coefficients from \cref{thm:TheoremExponentialMixingOfFrameFlow}.